natka58/readme-generator/README.md

   ## Usage
-  Example and instrution of use: Answer questions to populate the template
+  Example and instruction of use: Answer questions to populate the template

   ## Demo
   ![Screenshot](sample.gif)